-The Robert Frost Papers combine the William B. Ewert-Robert Frost Collection, given to the University in 1973 by Mr. Ewert, the Elinor M. Frost-Robert Frost Archive, given by Lesley Frost Ballantine, Frost’s daughter in 1978, and a small number of purchases.
+The Robert Frost Papers combine the William B. Ewert-Robert Frost Collection, given to the University in 1973 by Mr. Ewert and the Elinor M. Frost-Robert Frost Archive.
+The collection was further added to with gifts in 1978 from Lesley Frost Ballantine, Frost’s daughter, and a small number of purchases.
 The collection consists of an array of printed works (poetry, plays, and speeches) by Frost, including a wide variety of books and pamphlets with presentation inscriptions to friends, family, and associates – such as copy no.1 of New Hampshire inscribed to Frost’s wife, Elinor M. Frost.
 The collection also contains numerous biographical works about Frost, awards and honorary degrees, exhibit and auction catalogs, more than two dozen photographs, and memorabilia – such as Frost’s Pulitzer Prize diploma for New Hampshire (1923) and a patchwork quilt made from his academic hoods (see detail).

 For a list of items in the original William B. Ewert-Robert Frost Collection, see Robert Frost New Hampshire.

 Contents of this collection are governed by U.S. copyright law.
 For questions about publication or reproduction rights, contact Special Collections staff.